-So far, the group has convened once, on April 7th.
-At that meeting, they collaboratively formed the following vision for the cohort: “a healthy gospel centered church within easy access of every person in each urban settlement in Kenya for the disciplining of the nations.”
+So far, the group has convened three times, in April, May, and June.
+At their first meeting, they collaboratively formed the following vision for the cohort: “a healthy gospel centered church within easy access of every person in each urban settlement in Kenya for the disciplining of the nations.”

 Dr. Jusu’s training will involve the course manual, small group meetings and sessions with a mentor.
 The goal of the training is to provide training in context—that is, cohort members will learn church planting by doing church planting.
 This is a hands-on strategy of Action-Reflection-Action.

-By God’s grace, these six individuals will have planted churches by the time the course is finished, learning as they go.
+By God’s grace, these five individuals will have planted churches by the time the course is finished, learning as they go.

 Additionally, through our partnership with Crossway, we are working to provide biblical resources to Kenyan and South African pastors through our local ministry partners.
 It would be difficult to overstate the need for gospel-resources in East Africa.
 Finding biblical resources to grow healthy churches in Nairobi is virtually impossible.
 While there are church planting ‘powerhouse’ churches in Nairobi, most have a pragmatic or prosperity gospel paradigm.
 T.D.
 Jakes and Joel Osteen materials are easy to find.
 The need for sound biblical resources is great.

 To start meeting this need, we are putting together 1,000 Pastor Starter Kits with five books and a study Bible—each of which were suggested by Kenyan partner Charles Karuri.
 The resources will be produced and distributed in country, with permission from Crossway Publishers.
-Looking to the future, we are beginning plans to distribute 15,000 ESV Global Study Bibles.
+This summer, we are beginning the process to distribute 15,000 ESV Global Study Bibles.